realliyifei/cis700-001-hw1-story/README.md

 Your different action will lead to different timeline!
 There're **4 timelines** waiting for you to explore!

+## About Pixray

+The game can generate [the images of location and item](./images) by the selected art style from [pixray](https://github.com/pixray/pixray).

+We  generate the images of location and item by given different art styles (`drawer`) and prompt.
+Specifically, as for the prompt engineering, we follow the [official instruction](https://dazhizhong.gitbook.io/pixray-docs/docs/primary-settings) and weight the objects by importance during simultaneous prompting.
+We also try to avoid unwanted objects by setting negative weight with early stop.
+Both techniques work.
+Finally, we use two art styles, namely `pixel` and `clipdraw`, to render the images successfully.

+For more detail, see  [this notebook](pixray_location_item.ipynb).

 ## Demo

-The game can generate [the images of location and item](./images) by the selected art style from [pixray](https://github.com/pixray/pixray).
+In this game, the location and stationary items will pop out once you arrive at that location.
+The accessible items will show when you check your inventory in the game.

 ### Demo 1 - Anime Style